 What is your payroll FAQ about?

-A: The current FICA rates require a 6.2% Social Security tax and 1.45% Medicare tax (and a 0.9% Medicare surtax for incomes exceeding $200,000) to be withheld from each employee’s paycheck.
+A: FICA rates require a 6.2% Social Security tax and 1.45% Medicare tax.
+There is an additional Medicare surtax of 0.9% for incomes exceeding $200,000 to be withheld from each employee’s paycheck.
 The employer’s match requires them to pay 6.2% Social Security tax and 1.45% Medicare tax of the employee’s wages.
+Every year the Social Security tax limit is increased.
+Please see our 2022 payroll tax alert for the current limits.
+There is no limit on Medicare.

 Q: When do I make my payroll deposits?